How to Write NHS Tenders That Evidence Patient Safety and Learning Culture

 🧩 Step 7: Link Safety to Workforce Development

-- Post-training audits verifying behaviour change.
+- Post-training audits that verify behaviour change and documentation quality.

 📈 Step 8: Evidence Safeguarding Integration